tramyardg/UnitTestViaJava/README.md

 5. Repeat

 ## Java Stack Iterator Question
 Recall that the _iterator_ for the Stack class for Java is incorrect.
 Write a unit test that would characterize the actual behavior of the Java Stack's iterator.
+See [test](https://github.com/tramyardg/UnitTestViaJava/blob/master/src/test/java/characterization/test/TestStack.java) for full details.

 ```java
 @Test